openfabr/cdf/docs/user-guide/framework-spec.md

 # Framework Spec

-OpenFABR CDF defines a configuration language for package authors to describe how they define reusable cloud infrastructure, in the form of a `package definition pack` a.k.a `PDP`.
+OpenFABR CDF defines a configuration language for package authors to describe how they define reusable cloud infrastructure, in the form of package metadata which consist of a number of files.

-It is worth pointing that `PDP`s are mandatory when a package is integrated into a GUI-based tool such as [FABR Infra](https://fabrhq.com) because those software tooling can only rely on machine readable information to assist project creators to build cloud infrastructure using a specific package.
+It is worth pointing that the package metadata files are mandatory when a package is integrated into a GUI-based tool such as [FABR Infra](https://fabrhq.com) because those software tooling can only rely on machine readable information to assist project creators to build cloud infrastructure using a specific package.
 It is however optional, though highly recommended when using a package directly with CDF, as long as the same information is documented by package authors. it is therefore package authors' responsibility to maintain up-to-date documentations for packages they develop.

 ## Types and Constraints